Shiryous/DanceClassification/README.md

 ```
 pip install -r requirements.txt
 ```
-inside the virtual environment.
+Inside the virtual environment.

 ## MLFlow
-The repository makes use of the MLFlow package to
+The repository makes use of the MLFlow package to track the experiments of the different Machine learning models and their statistics.

 ## Ballroom Dataset